SOLEGUIDE

 My child only has a simple, thin insole.
 Do we really need to check all of this?

 Yes.
 Even a thin over-the-counter insole changes the internal volume of the shoe.
-It may only add a few millimetres of height, but in a children's shoe that is already shallow, those millimetres matter.
-A shoe that fits without the insole may be uncomfortably tight with it in place.
+It may only add a few millimetres of height, but in a children's shoe that's already shallow, those millimetres matter.
+A shoe that fits without the insole can be uncomfortably tight with it in place.
 Always try the shoe with the device inside.

 Can I buy my child's shoes online?

-It is possible but risky, especially for children whose feet are still growing rapidly.
+You can, but it's risky, especially for children whose feet are still growing fast.
 If you do buy online, make sure the retailer has a generous returns policy and order the adjusted size.
 Read our guide on what size shoes to buy for a child with orthotics for specific sizing advice.

 My child only has an orthotic for one foot.
 Do both shoes need to meet these criteria?

 Yes.
-You will usually need both shoes from the same pair to be compatible, because both shoes need to be the same style.
+Both shoes come from the same pair, so both need to be compatible.
 Size for the foot with the orthotic, and adjust the lacing or fastening on the other foot to compensate.
 For more detail, see our sizing guide.

 How often will we need to replace shoes?

-Children grow approximately two shoe sizes per year between the ages of 3 and 10.
-You should expect to replace orthotic-compatible shoes every 3 to 6 months during peak growth years.
+Children grow roughly two shoe sizes per year between the ages of 3 and 10.
+Expect to replace orthotic-compatible shoes every 3 to 6 months during peak growth years.
 Read our guide on how quickly children outgrow orthotic shoes for tips on checking fit and managing costs.

 Looking for the adult version of this guide?
 Read Will My Orthotics Fit in Normal Shoes?